epinna/plumber/README.md

 * Folders `stage-1/`, `stage-2/`, and `stage-3/` contain the Docker build data for each stage.
 Customize the `Dockerfile` to install additional tools or libraries.
 * Folders `script/` shall contain your executable scripts that are periodically executed to process the data for every stage.

-Run `docker-compose` from inside the folder to manage the cluster.
+Run `docker-compose` from inside the folder to manage the pipeline.

 Plumber API
 -----------